stephenengland/rest-ftp-health-facade/README.md

 # rest-ftp-health-fascade
-A REST endpoint to check on FTP servers
+A REST endpoint to check on FTP servers.

+HTTP gets that return a status code and some details for use in a HealthCheck Endpoint UI application (to be covered later).

 ## Interface